fieldtrip/website/reference/markdown2matlab.md

 title: markdown2matlab
 ---
 ```
- MARKDOWN2MATLAB converts a MarkDown file to a MATLAB script or function.
+ MARKDOWN2MATLAB converts a Markdown file to a MATLAB script or function.
 All text
  is converted to comments, headings are converted to comment lines starting with %%
  sections with code are properly formatted, and words that appear in bold, italic or
  monospace are converted.